 In some cases, undergraduate students may wish to repeat a course, either to increase their GPA or replace a failing grade.
 This may effect their financial aid eligibility for the course itself or for future terms.
 Only classes which will count toward meeting degree requirements are eligible for financial aid.

 Federal guidance allows students to use Federal aid to repeat previously failed coursework; however, the credit hours of any failed course will be counted in Satisfactory Academic Progress calculations.
 The repeated course will also count as part of a student’s enrollment status for the payment period they are repeating.

 Repeating a PASSED Course:

-Students are encouraged to contact not only their academic advisor regarding PSU academic consequences but also a member of the Financial Aid Team if they are planning to repeat any coursework.
+Undergraduate students are encouraged to contact not only their academic advisor regarding PSU academic consequences but also a member of the Financial Aid Team if they are planning to repeat any coursework.
 They will want to be sure they understand how retaking courses will be treated by PSU academics as well as financial aid as required by federally mandated Satisfactory Academic Progress policies.